Hypnotic Dirge Records - A Manifesto

 Physical promos are unnecessary and our preference is digital but if you feel that you can present your music better in a physical demo package, we'll also accept them.
 Please don't send them unsolicited though.
 Just send a short email stating your intention to send your demo through physical mail.

 As for musical preference and what we are looking to release, I believe it is fairly obvious to anyone who bothers doing just the most rudimentary research on Hypnotic Dirge.
 If you are going to be asking a label to release your music, you should know a bit that label's output since the label (fairly or unfairly) will be a representation on your band.
-Generally, we are pretty open-minded when it comes to genres and such but our previous releases tend to have fallen under the umbrellas of Black Metal, Doom Metal, Dark Metal, Post-rock, etc. with various sub-genre influences and some eclectic and experimental tendencies.
+Generally, we are pretty open-minded when it comes to genres and such but our previous releases tend to have fallen under the umbrellas of Black and Doom Metal with various sub-genre influences and some eclectic and experimental tendencies.
 This is more of a guideline than a rule though.
 If you feel that we would be interested in your music, by all means send it!

 Due to the sheer number of demos we receive, responses are not guaranteed but we do listen to everything we receive.

 If we don't respond don't take it as us not liking your music (though that 'may' be the case) we might have enjoyed it quite a lot but simply not had the time to respond.
-An effort is certainly made to at least reach out to those who sent something we enjoy and provide some feedback even if we don't intend to release it, but as stated it's not guaranteed.
+However, an effort is certainly made to at least reach out to those who sent something we enjoy even if we can't release it.
 And at the end of the day, we're just fans and listeners of music - our validation is not synonymous with your music being worthy and good.

 SECTION 3.4 : NEWSLETTER / MAILING LIST